MattiasZurkovic/PyTbl/README.md

 As the library is still in development, I have a 'checklist' for what the library should be able to do:
 * Be able to sort the tables values (eg. by length, value, etc.)
 * Style the table (colors, label styles) :white_check_mark:
+* Set values/create table in 2 different ways (eg. Row by row, and column by column <- :white_check_mark:)
 * Make it more 'automatic'

 License